1600 Grand Avenue

 Job: Sustainability Assistant - Transportation/Bikeshare/Communications

-Who I am: I am a sophomore Political Science major from Weston, CT.
+Who I am: I am a junior Political Science Major from Weston, CT.
 My main sustainability interest is transportation development, especially creating transportation systems which can compete with single occupancy automobiles as methods of commuting and general transportation.

 Que Nguyen '19